American Indian Art --> Northwest Indian Art --> Totem Poles

 Alaskan Totem Poles

-Another good store selling small totem poles (2 to 10 feet high) carved by Tlingit artists.
+Another good store that sells small totem poles (2 to 10 feet high) carved by Tlingit artists.
 Good for indoor display.

 Totem Poles Totem Poles of the Pacific Northwest Coast Looking at Totem Poles Totem Pole

-A good introduction to totem poles and the customs, symbols, and mythology associated with them.
-Illustrated encyclopedia of different totem pole figures, techniques, and styles.
+A good introduction to Native totems and the customs, symbols, and mythology associated with them.
+Illustrated encyclopedia of different totem pole crests and figures, techniques, and patterns.
 A guidebook to 110 historic totem poles that can be seen raised throughout British Columbia and Alaska, with photos, background and travel information.
-A nice children's book about a Tsimshian boy whose father is a totem pole carver.
-With color photographs.
+A nice children's book about a Tsimshian totem pole carver's son, with real totem pole photographs.

 Here are some other good internet resources for learning about or purchasing Native American totem poles:

-Totem Poles Exploration: Online information about the symbolism and artistry of Indian totem poles.
-Many photographs.
+Totem Poles Exploration: Facts about the artistry and meaning of Native Indian totem poles.
+Many pictures.

-Nothwest Coast Totem Poles: Totem pole history, photographs and bibliography.
+Northwest Coast Totem Poles: Totem pole history, images and bibliography.

 Royal British Columbia Museum Totem Poles: Photographs of ancient totem poles from the museum's collection.